yoavniran/mocha-stirrer/readme.md

 **_Easily mock and set up tests for Mocha and Sinon then test, then reuse_**

-A useful utility for using sinon in a friendlier way that allows you to describe the objects and functions you wish to spy/stub/mock.
+A useful utility for testing with mocha and sinon in a friendlier way that allows you to describe the objects and functions you wish to spy/stub/mock.
 Stirrer gives you a way to declare your setup upfront and re-use it between tests so you can write them once and then run every test.

 A big benefit of Stirrer is that the set up of mocks is made easier and the cleanup is taken care of for you.

-The aim of this utility is to allow you to write as little as set up code as possible focusing on the test cases themselves.
+The aim of this tool is to allow you to write as little as set up code as possible focusing on the test cases themselves.

 The **[`RequireMocker`](#requireMockerSection)** that is part of this package is a strong tool that can be used on its own or as part of the stirrer functionality.
 Read more about it [below](#requireMockerSection).